 Peeps Play Dough – Do you have extra Peeps from Easter?
 Turn them into playdough!

 Peanut Butter Dough – Mix marshmallows and peanut butter and let your kids explore the fun texture.

 Nutella Dough – Who doesn’t love Nutella?
 If your kids are crazy about this stuff, let them play with it!
 From Still Playing School.

 6. Let’s Make Edible Oatmeal Play Dough

 Oatmeal Dough – Mix your kids favorite oatmeal with flour and water for a toddler perfect dough.
 From The Life of Jennifer Dawn.

 Peanut Butter and Honey Dough – Those two ingredients make a fantastic edible playdough.
 From The Imagination Tree.

 Allergy-Free Dough – Have a kid with a food allergy?
 No worries, this edible playdough is perfect for them!
 From Look We’re Learning

-Marshmallow Dough – Marshmallows and peanut butter are the only two ingredients you need for this super yummy edible play dough.
+Cream Cheese Play Dough – You won’t guess the main ingredients you need for this super yummy edible play dough.
 From Frogs and Snails and Puppy Dog Tails.

 10. Pumpkin Play Dough Recipe